 The dividend distribution per 100 Units, if any, cannot be anticipated and may be paid as Securities are redeemed, exchanged or sold, or as expenses of the Trust fluctuate.
-No distribution need be made from the Income Account or the Principal Account unless the balance therein is an amount sufficient to distribute \$1.00 per 100 Units.
+No distribution need be made from the Income Account or the Principal Account unless the balance therein is an amount sufficient to distribute 0.1% of the Trust's net asset value as determined under the Trust Agreement.